divblox/divblox.github.io/training-exercise.md

 # Training Exercise
-This exercise assumes that you have managed to configure your divblox project and that you understand the basic concepts.
+This exercise assumes that you have managed to configure your Divblox project and that you understand the basic concepts.
 If you are not sure that you do understand the basics, first try the [Hello World](hello-world.md) exercise.

->In this exercise we will go into a bit more detail about the main divblox concepts that are used in every project.
+>In this exercise we will go into a bit more detail about the main Divblox concepts that are used in every project.
 These concepts include:

 - Data modeling
-- The divblox ORM (Object Relational Mapping)
+- The Divblox ORM (Object Relational Mapping)
 - Interaction between a component's front-end and back-end
 - Global function calls (Reusable throughout your entire project)
 - Component and object security